To manage a virtual assistant effectively:

 If you’re still in the first month, keep going with the daily video standup.
 At the same time.
 No storytelling.
 Even after the first month, I still keep a lightweight daily check-in.
 The goal stays the same: what shipped, what’s next, what’s blocked.

 You already set up time tracking.
 Now you use it properly.
-It can tempt you to micromanage, but don’t do it.
+Avoid using time tracking as surveillance; use it as a weekly diagnostic only.
 It’s the easiest way to create mistrust between you and your VA.
 As long as the output quality is up to the standards set, it’s recommended to leave it untouched.
 However, if there’s a downward trend in productivity, start by assessing which tasks have drained the most time.

 Phase 4: Feedback or performance review